Updated: Sep 12

-Self-Disclosure.
-Without divine intervention humanity can not intimately know the triune God of the universe.
+God’s Self-Disclosure.
+Without divine intervention humanity cannot intimately or covenantally know the triune God of the universe.
 Therefore, God has revealed Himself through the Person and work of Jesus Christ which has been kept and recorded through the apostolic witness of the New Testament canon (cf. Heb.
 1:1-3).
 Through the Scriptures God has announced His redemptive purposes and has displayed His divine character.

 God’s self-disclosure has granted access into knowing God intimately, salvifically, and covenantally.
 “While the incarnate Word is an exact embodiment of the divine Creator,” according to John MacArthur and Richard Mayhue, “Scripture is likewise a special and divine revelation from God to men. . .
 The Scriptures reveal to man the mind of God, the ways of God, the righteousness of God, and the means by which man might please God.”
 Therefore, theology is not merely philosophical thought but rather Scriptural accuracy.
 If God has provided the avenue to which we are to know Him—the incarnate Logos and the inscripturated logos—it is of the upmost importance, then, that the church engage in a tireless effort to employ those means.
 D. A. Carson simply articulates this point by saying, “Any genuine knowledge human beings have of God depends on God's first disclosing Himself.”
 This dependence formulates a means to properly know God according to how He has revealed Himself.